WebAssembly/website/news/2025-03-27-spectec/index.md

 Once we have proved full soundness this way, we also reach a new level of assurance regarding the *formal specification* that you see in the rendered specification document!
-This is because both rendered spec and mechanized definitions are now auto-generated from the same source of truth, and producing Coq no longer involves a manual translation that is merely based on “eyeball correspondence” with the original paper rules.
+This is because both rendered spec and mechanized definitions are now auto-generated from the same source of truth, and producing Coq no longer involves a manual translation that is merely based on "eyeball correspondence" with the original paper rules.

 Finally, we have recently started work on another exciting backend for SpecTec: this one can spit out `.wast` test files.